 - 60 grams (1/2 cup) crumbled walnuts

-- 40 grams (1/3 cup) freshly grated parmesan + more to serve
+- 40 grams (1/3 cup) freshly grated parmesan, plus more to serve

-I heated up the stock in a saucepan and dropped the dried porcini in to soak.
+- Heat up the stock to a simmer in a saucepan and drop the rinsed porcini in to soak.